History of Earthquake in Timeline

 May 1960: 1960 Chilean earthquake

-On 22 May 1960, the Chilean earthquake reached a magnitude of 9.5, the largest earthquake ever measured on a seismograph.
-The epicenter was near Cañete, Chile.
+On 22 May 1960, the Chilean earthquake reached 9.5 magnitude, making it the largest earthquake ever measured on a seismograph.
+Its epicenter was near Cañete, Chile.
+The energy released was approximately twice that of the next most powerful earthquake.

 1960: 1960 Valdivia earthquake in Chile

 In 1960, the Valdivia earthquake occurred in Chile.
-It was the largest earthquake ever recorded, measuring 9.5 in magnitude.
+It was the largest earthquake ever recorded, with a magnitude of 9.5.
+This earthquake resulted in ground shaking, soil liquefaction, tsunamis, and landslides, causing significant damage and loss of life.

-On 27 March 1964, the Good Friday earthquake, centered in Prince William Sound, Alaska, released approximately half the energy of the 1960 Chilean earthquake.
+On March 27, 1964, the Good Friday earthquake occurred.
+Its epicenter was centered in Prince William Sound, Alaska.
+It was the second most powerful earthquake after the 1960 Chilean earthquake.

 In the 1964 Alaska earthquake, soil liquefaction caused many buildings to sink into the ground, eventually collapsing upon themselves.